BaldomeroVargas/Simple-Processor/README.md

 Final Lab Project for University of California, Riverside EE/CS120A Logic Design Course.

 ##Contributors
 **Matthew Lumantas:** In charge of designing Register Display and Control Unit components.
-Implemented theory of the Processor in a higher level state machine.<br / > <br / >
+Implemented theory of the Processor in a higher level state machine.<br / > <br / > Github: https://github.com/mattlumantas
 **Baldomero Vargas:** In charge of designing 10 Input Mux, Register Bank, ALU components.

 ##Project Description